 At a certain stage, plucking, waxing and other simple forms of hair removal may not be enough.
 Aside from laser hair removal or electrolysis, there is the option of Vaniqa; available from Dr Fox.
-Provided they are suitable candidates for the treatment, women with unwanted facial hair can purchase prescription Vaniqa online and have it posted from an NHS pharmacy.
+Provided they are suitable candidates for the treatment, women with unwanted facial hair can purchase prescription Vaniqa online and have it posted from a UK pharmacy.
 However, Vaniqa should not be used until an appropriate consultation with a doctor has been carried out.

 Is Vaniqa a depilatory cream?